Xx-Nelson-xX/Parabellum/README.md

 Any issue(either balance or bug) or suggestion report it to me please!

-Also Sorry this is my first time using GitHub, I really need some advise of how it works
+Also Sorry, ~~this is my first time~~ I am a newbie using GitHub, I really need some advise of how it works

 Any support can help me, if you like donation, here is my Ko-fi link: https://ko-fi.com/xxnelsonxx78863